 Other Material

-If your Firewall has a pop-up blocker, you will need to press the "Ctrl" key at the same time or the links below won't work!
+If your Firewall/Browser has a pop-up blocker, you will need to press the "Ctrl" key at the same time or these links won't work, anyway!

 [5] Guy Robinson's Essays

-I am also publishing several of Guy Robinson's Essays.
-These had until recently been posted at Guy's site, which no longer seems to exist.
-In my opinion, Guy is one of the few Marxist Philosophers whose work is genuinely worth reading.
+I am publishing here eleven of Guy Robinson's Essays.
+Several of them had until recently been posted at Guy's site, which no longer exists.
+In my opinion, Guy is one of the few Marxist Philosophers whose work is genuinely worth studying.
 Indeed, I'd go much further: I cannot praise his book, Philosophy and Mystification (Fordham University Press, 2003), too highly; it seems to me that this is how Marxist Philosophy should be done.
-[Sadly, I learnt recently that Guy passed away in October 2011.]

-Now, I only encountered Guy's work in 2005, but I soon saw that he had anticipated several of my own ideas -- except he manages to express in two paragraphs what it takes me several pages to say!
-Unlike the vast bulk of the ('philosophical') material churned out by Dialectical Marxists -- and particularly Academic Marxists --, Guy's work is a model of clarity.
-It's no accident, therefore, to find that Guy is writing in the Wittgensteinian tradition.
+I only encountered Guy's work in 2005, but I soon saw that he had anticipated several of my own ideas -- except he manages to express in two paragraphs what it takes me several pages to say!
+Unlike the vast bulk of material that claims to be Marxist (especially the work of academic Marxists), Guy's work is a model of clarity.
+It is no accident, therefore, to discover that Guy was a Marxist working in the Wittgensteinian tradition.

-These essays are posted here with Guy's permission (and now that of his son), but no one should assume that he agrees with any of the views found at this site -- other than those already expressed in his essays.
-Nor should anyone assume that I agree with everything Guy says, either.
+These essays have been published with the permission of his son, but no one should assume that Guy would have agreed with any of the views expressed at this site -- other than those already outlined in his essays.
+Nor should anyone assume that I agree with everything Guy says -- especially about 'dialectics'.

-I have re-formatted this material in line with the conventions adopted at this site; spelling has been altered to conform to UK English.
-I have also corrected several obvious typos.
+I have re-formatted these essays to agree with the conventions adopted at this site; spelling has been altered to conform with UK English.
+In addition, I have corrected a few minor typos and added several links.

 Essay One: Making Materialism Historical